shadrahman10/support/docs/smart-text.md

 ## FAQ

 ::: details Can I use Smart Text and Element Mentions in custom control responses?
 Yes!
-Smart Text and Element Mentions can be used in custom control responses responses.
+Smart Text and Element Mentions can be used in custom control responses.
 Smart Text will be instantly evaluated in the current context of the project.
 :::
 ::: details What happens if I change the name of an element being mentioned?
 If you change the name of an element, all mentions of that element will be updated to reflect the new name.